realmanisingh/population-segmentation/final_report.md

 ### Data Exploration
 The data provided by Bertelsmann/Arvato consists for four different datasets that each contain over 300 features.
 The largest of the datasets is the general population data (891,211 observations).
 The next largest dataset is the customer data (191,652 observations).
 The training data and test data both contain about 43,000 observations.

+The columns of every dataset are categorical with most of the categorical columns already encoded to a numerical scale.
+The data also contains many null values, like the 'CAMEO_DEUG_2015' that is missing 98979 observations.
+There were also three columns whose values were over 95% null.
+In addition to null values, there are a few columns that still contain strings instead of numbers so they will need to be encoded.

 In this section, you will be expected to analyze the data you are using for the problem.
 This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
 The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
 Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
 Questions to ask yourself when writing this section:
 - _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
 Has a data sample been provided to the reader?_
 - _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
 Have any relevant results from this calculation been discussed?_